 How to Improve Your Sex Life Tonight

-5 easy tips for better sex tonight.
+Here are five easy tips for better sex tonight.

 Posted Oct 12, 2017

-Want to improve your sex life?
+Do you want to improve your sex life?
 Most people do.
 Being sexual is one of the healthiest things a couple can do.
-Not only is physical connection with someone good for your emotional health, it can be wonderful for you physically, not to mention pleasurable.
+Not only is physical connection with someone good for your emotional health, but it can also be wonderful for you physically, not to mention pleasurable.
 People who have active, ongoing sexual relationships tend to be happier and in better physical health, and to live longer than counterparts who do not.
 When couples have happy, healthy sex lives — defined by having relations at least twice per month — they report being happier overall and dealing with the ongoing stresses of life better.

 1. Tell the truth.